mattischrome/console-blog/content/posts/understated-classics-38/index.md

 ---
 category: Understated Classics
-pubDate: '2021-05-29T00:00:00Z'
-tags:
-- Understated Classics
-- Music
-- Electronic
-- Twenty One
+date: '2021-05-29'
+slug: understated-classics-38

+tags: ["Understated Classics", "Music", "Electronic", "Twenty One"]
 title: 'Understated Classics #38: Trance Nation (Various Artists)'
-slug: understated-classics-38
 ---
 I don't know about you, but lately I've been in need of some music that: